Tyler O'Neill Player Props: Cardinals vs. Giants

 Tyler O'Neill At The Plate

-- O'Neill is batting .254 with three doubles, two home runs and five walks.
+- O'Neill is batting .264 with four doubles, two home runs and five walks.

-- O'Neill has reached base via a hit in 14 games this year (of 21 played), and had multiple hits in four of those games.

-- He has gone deep in two of 21 games played this season, and in 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.